pkgodara/eOrg/README.md

 All set.
 Now it is ready to be used.

+# License
+eOrg is distributed under the MIT License.

 # Want To Contribute

 Fork the repository and commit/create pull requests in develop branch of eOrg.